 Manage and update the

 /etc/hosts file on your Mac.
 Add new entries and turn on and off existing ones with one click.
-It's perfect for switching between staging and production servers or just for testing out your new website before it goes live.
+It’s perfect for switching between staging and production servers or testing your new website before it goes live.

 Nottingham 2009 – 2019

 Your very own personal, plain-text wiki.
-It's a simple and elegant place to store all of your notes, thoughts, and ideas - and then link them together with [[WikiLinks]].
-Insanely fast full-text search across even the largest of libraries plus @tags and cross-references means you can organize your notes in any way that suits your own particular preferences.
+It’s a simple and elegant place to store your notes, thoughts, and ideas and link them with [[WikiLinks]].
+Insanely fast full-text search across even the largest of libraries, plus @tags and cross-references, mean you can organize your notes in any way that suits your particular preferences.

 Upshot 2014 – 2017

 The fastest way to upload photos, videos, and audio notes into Dropbox.
 (Great potential.
 Sadly discontinued.)

 Browse your photo library stored in Dropbox as easily as the Photos app on your phone.
 (Dropbox completely killed off their old API and built a new one.
 Not enough sales to warrant reintegrating the app.)